Board and Committee Memberships

 Previous Experience:

 Chris was appointed Group Chief Executive in early 2020 having previously been Group Chief Financial Officer.
-Prior to joining Centrica, Chris was group chief financial officer of UK listed Smiths Group plc and Vesuvius plc, and a non-executive director of Indian listed Foseco India Ltd. From 2006 to 2012 Chris held various senior finance roles with BG Group plc, including chief financial officer of Africa, Middle East & Asia and Europe & Central Asia, prior to which he held a number of senior roles with Shell plc, (living and working in the UK, the US and Nigeria), and with Ernst & Young.
-Chris studied Accounting and Finance at the University of Glasgow, is a Chartered Accountant, and holds an MBA from the Fuqua School of Business at Duke University.
+Prior to joining Centrica, Chris was group chief financial officer of UK listed Smiths Group plc and Vesuvius plc, and a non-executive director of Indian listed Foseco India Ltd (NSE Listed).
+From 2006 to 2012 Chris held various senior finance roles with BG Group plc, including chief financial officer of Africa, Middle East & Asia and Europe & Central Asia, prior to which he held a number of senior roles with Shell plc (living and working in the UK, the US and Nigeria), and with Ernst & Young.
+Chris studied Accounting and Finance at the University of Glasgow and is a Chartered Accountant.
+He also holds an MBA from the Fuqua School of Business at Duke University and is a Fellow of the Energy Institute.

 External Appointments: